Welcome to the ‘Exploring Careers Q&A Series’

 I double majored in Business Management and Public Accounting & Financial Strategy from an undergraduate program in Mexico.
 After college, I joined a consulting firm which focused on generating savings for clients in indirect spend (not core business spend).
 After 5 years of consulting, I wanted to explore a different region of the world and decided to pursue my MBA degree in Hong Kong.

-After receiving my MBA, I was hired by CBRE to procure all facilities management services (think cleaning, mechanical and engineering areas), because the skills were very similar to my strategic consulting role in Mexico.
-When I joined CBRE, I gained more exposure to the Corporate Real Estate cycle (acquisition, maintenance, and disposal of real estate).
+After receiving my MBA, I was hired by a global real estate leader company to procure all facilities management services (think cleaning, mechanical and engineering areas), because the skills were very similar to my strategic consulting role in Mexico.
+When I joined this global leading company, I gained more exposure to the Corporate Real Estate cycle (acquisition, maintenance, and disposal of real estate).
 It was here I started learning a lot about commercial real estate.

 I pushed myself to expand my role’s scope by volunteering to run mini projects for other departments.
 This allowed me to understand more about Corporate Real Estate.
 Through this experience, I learned about terms, risks, and issues as well as details of day to day operations.